pifroggi/vs_degrade/README.md

 Amount of frames to encode at once.

 __*`args`* (optional)__
-The encoding arguments of a ffmpeg command: `args="-c:v mpeg2video -q:v 10"`
+The encoding arguments of a FFmpeg command: `args="-c:v mpeg2video -q:v 10"`
 * Int values can be randomized per chunk by providing a range: `args="-c:v mpeg2video -q:v {rand(5,30)}`
   For a float value range: `{randf(-0.5,0.9)}`
   For choosing from a list: `{choice(veryfast,medium,veryslow)}`